iamycy/iamycy.github.io/_posts/2025-06-28-unroll-ssm.md

 This method might help address one of the issues for future TorchAudio, after the Meta developers [announced](https://github.com/pytorch/audio/issues/3902) their future plan for it.
 In the next major release, all the specialised kernels written in C++, including the `lfilter` I contributed years ago, will be removed from TorchAudio.
-The filter I presented here is written entirely in Python, and it could serve as a straightforward drop-in replacement for the current compiled `lfilter` implementation.
+The filter I presented here is written entirely in Python and can serve as a straightforward drop-in replacement for the current compiled `lfilter` implementation.

 ## Notes